democracyforwardaotearoanewzealand/introduction/README.md

 **How will DF be funded?**

 DF is working with the Royal Family for donations/claims.
-Scott has claimed the following through them, as some division of personal and political funds that I have not figured out yet:
+Scott has claimed the following through them, as some division of personal and political funds:

 * My ACC claim - $200M NZD.
 * Ngapuhi claim - $6B NZD.